SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 ## Trim Leading and Trailing Whitespace

-Words with spaces at the beginning or end are particularly hard for we humans to identify from strings without these spaces.
+Words with spaces at the beginning or end are particularly hard for humans to identify from strings without these spaces.
 However, blank spaces can make a big difference to computers, so we usually want to remove them.

 1. In the header for the column `scientificName`, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.